New categories in the product-based shopping experience, category and classification changes, and item specifics to help buyers find your items.

 The new shopping experience makes it easier for buyers to find your products wherever their search journey begins so they can make purchase decisions quickly and easily.
 Listing with the eBay catalog reduces your listing time, and improves the accuracy and value of the competitive pricing guidance we provide so you can manage your business better.

-With the expansion to the categories below, we invite you to contribute your expertise by suggesting edits to the eBay catalog, which will help ensure that product information is accurate, complete, and up-to-date.
+With the expansion to the categories below, we invite you to contribute your expertise by contributing new product updates to the eBay catalog, which will help ensure that product information is accurate, complete, and up-to-date.
 You will also have the ability to add new products if you have relevant inventory that is not represented.
 Seller Hub and My eBay will show recommendations on your existing listings that need to be updated in order to comply with the new requirement of below categories:

 - Cardio Equipment